Publications

 Rachel Arsenault, Carrie Bourassa, Sibyl Diver, Deborah McGregor, and Aaron Witham.
 2019.
 Including Indigenous Knowledge Systems in Environmental Assessments: Restructuring the Process.
 Global Environmental Politics.
 19(3):120-132. https://doi.org/10.1162/glep_a_00519

-Community engaged research, decolonizing methodologies, and environmental justice:
+Community engaged research, Indigenous methodologies, and environmental justice:

 cropped_timeline_website_low